creativewave/vagrant-debian/README.md

 ## Hosts file

+It you do not want to request and receive data by using a local domain, but only using an IP (default: `192.168.56.101`), you can skip this section.

-Your `hosts` file should be modified to forward requests from a specific domain (default: `local.test`) to the server IP (default: `192.168.56.101`).
-This file is located in:
+To forward requests from a local domain (default: `local.test`) to the virtual machine IP, your `hosts` file should be modified:

 * Windows: `C:\Windows\System32\drivers\etc\hosts`
 * Mac and other Unix systems: `/etc/hosts`

 Other domains such as `my-app-domain.test` or `dev.my-app-domain.com` can be appended to your `hosts`.
 A subdomain is recommended if you're planning to develop your app locally using https.

-If you don't want to change your `hosts` for each new project, you can either:
+If you do not want to manually change your `hosts` for each new project, you can either:

 * use different ports such as `local.test:8001`, `local.test:8002`, etc…
 * use different folders such as `local.test/my-first-app/`, `local.test/my-second-app/`, etc…
-* install [vagrant-hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) and setup `Vagrantfile` to automatically add domains configured in `config.yml` as aliases of `local.test`
+* install [vagrant-hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager) and setup `Vagrantfile` accordingly

 ## Shared folder(s)

-The [offical Vagrant Debian box](https://wiki.debian.org/Teams/Cloud/VagrantBaseBoxes#Shared_folders) uses `rsync` as the default type for its file system, which is not natively available on Windows.
-Other file systems are natively available: `virtualbox`, `nfs` (Mac and Linux), `smb` (Windows).

-They all have different pros and cons but IMO `virtualbox` is the easiest one to use.

-To use shared folders handled by `virtualbox` (vboxsf), you should either replace `debian/<release>` by `debian/contrib-<release>` in `config.yml`, or follow these 3 steps before running the first `vagrant up`:

-1. run `vagrant plugin install vagrant-vbguest`
-2. run `vagrant box add debian/<release>`
-3. replace `rsync` by `virtualbox` in `~/.vagrant.d/boxes/debian-VAGRANTSLASH-<release>/<version>/virtualbox/Vagrantfile`

-Some issues might appear when running `npm install` or `composer install` in a shared folders.
-The simpliest way to avoid these issues is to create a symlink to a non shared folder (eg. the `vagrant` user directory):
+Some issues might occur when running `npm install` or `composer install` in a shared folder.
+The easiest workaround is to create a symlink (in the guest file system) from a non shared folder to the current shared folder:

-With Composer, just run `ln -s -T ~/composer/<my-app> vendor` from `/var/www/<my-app>/`.
+With Composer, run `ln -s -T ~/composer/<my-app> vendor` from `/var/www/<my-app>/`.

 With npm, run the following commands from `/var/www/<my-app>/`: